Shiga toxin-producing E. coli O157:H7 (STEC) outbreak associated with 7 Evergreens restaurants

 - Meal dates: November 5-11, 2019

-Since November 20, 2019, we have learned of thirteen people in Washington (12 in King County and one in Snohomish County) who developed symptoms consistent with an E. coli illness after consuming food from six different Evergreens restaurants in King County.
+Since November 20, 2019, we have learned of 16 people in WA (14 in King County and 2 in Snohomish County) who developed symptoms consistent with an E. coli illness after consuming food from seven different Evergreens restaurants in King County.

 Public Health actions

-This local outbreak could be the result of a contaminated product delivered to and served at Evergreens.
-Public Health collected samples of various produce samples from two Evergreens locations where the ill people ate.
-E. coli testing of these food products at Washington State Public Health Laboratory were negative.
+Public Health collected samples of various produce from two Evergreens locations where the ill people ate.
+E. coli testing of these food products at the Washington State Public Health Laboratory were negative.

-Public Health is working with the Washington State Department of Agriculture and United States Food and Drug Administration to trace back the distributors and sources for ingredients consumed by the people who became ill.
-Trace back is used to identify other points of contamination up the supply chain.
+Public Health worked with the Washington State Department of Agriculture and the FDA on tracing back the distributors and sources for ingredients the people who became ill consumed in their meals.
+Traceback is used to identify other points of contamination up the supply chain.

 E. coli bacteria normally live in the intestines of humans and animals.
 Many strains of E. coli bacteria exist, and most of them are harmless or beneficial to human health.
 STEC are strains of E. coli that produce Shiga toxin (such as E. coli O157:H7) and can cause serious illness in people.